steltenpower/tabs-as-sheets/README.md

 And can we do something about all those stupid cookie popups?
 What's that clean reading mode called again?

 And in settings uncheck "Ctrl+Tab cycles through tabs in recently used order"

+Many browsers have functionality to save all open browsertabs in a bookmark folder and in some browsers you can then select all bookmarks there and copy the URLs at once.